 Rationale

-This assessment policy is designed to reflect and support the philosophy and objectives of St. George International School and Preschool (SGIS ) as a whole.
-SGIS are committed to providing the high est standards of teaching and learning and all staff are accountable for providing quality feedback which is understood, clear and can be inferred by all students, always, enabling them to self-correct, identify their own mistakes and correct their shared, taught, and independent learning.
+St. George International School and Preschool is committed to providing the highest standards of teaching and learning and all staff are accountable for providing quality feedback which is understood, clear and can be inferred by all pupils, always, enabling them to self-correct, identify their own mistakes and correct their shared, taught and independent learning.
+Every opportunity must be made by all teachers to improve their understanding of assessment either through CPD or other means.
+A shared practice approach must be maintained by all teaching professionals employed by the school.

 Assessment in the classroom should be differentiated, sensitive and accessible to all learners.
 Students should feel successful, motivated and supported.
 Assessment will take many forms, such as discussions, questioning, observations, marking of written work, testing, self-assessment, and project work.
 Where applicable, assessments should be shared with the students prior to assigning the assessment task, such as checklists related to a project or an assigned written task.
 Assessment must be sensitive, considering cultural, gender, racial and religious differences.
-Differing levels of English will need to be taken into consideration and assessment should be adapted or modified accordingly.
+Differing levels of English will need to be taken into consideration, and assessment should be adapted or modified accordingly.

 Assessment enables teachers to:

-Plan and observe the individual progress of students Provide feedback for the student’s progress Evaluate whether learning objectives have been met Diagnose students’ strengths and needs Evaluate effectiveness of teaching and learning Provide information on individual student achievement Create a timeline which correlates with the academic progress of all children .
-Assessment enables students to:
+Plan and observe the individual progress of students Provide feedback for the student’s progress Evaluate whether learning objectives have been met Diagnose students’ strengths and needs Evaluate effectiveness of teaching and learning Provide information on individual student achievement Create a timeline which correlates with the academic progress of all children.

 Evaluate and take responsibility for their own learning in various ways so that they can feel successful and involved in the process of their future learning.
 Identify their strengths and targets for improvement.
-Principles and Practice

 In line with its overall aims, St. George International School recognises that teaching, learning, and assessment are fundamentally connected, complementing each other in developing high standards of achievement for all students at the school.